TheCompletionsGroup/IntegrationFormats/Readme.md

-**The Completions Tool** is able to import in progress data from existing completions projects.
-This allows you to view overall progress of a large project which relies of numerous other completions tools or gain an overview of multiple projects.
+**The Completions Tool** is able to import progress data from existing completions projects.
+This allows you to view overall progress of a large project which relies on numerous other completions tools or gain an overview of multiple projects.
 In order to do this we have described a common format for the various entities common to most completions tools.
 If you maintain a completions tool then we invite you to implement this standard or, better yet, contribute to it.
 We love open source formats.

 #General Format Notes